handsontable/handsontable/README.md

 Please follow this guidelines when reporting bugs and feature requests:

 1. Use [GitHub Issues](https://github.com/warpech/jquery-handsontable/issues) board to report bugs and feature requests (not my email address)
 2. Please **always** write steps to reporoduce the error.
-That way I can focus on fixing the bug, not scratching my had how to reproduce it.
+That way we can focus on fixing the bug, not scratching our heads trying to reproduce it.
 3. If possible, please add a JSFiddle link that shows the problem (start by forking [this fiddle](http://jsfiddle.net/warpech/hU6Kz/)).
 It saves me much time.
 4. If you can't reproduce it on JSFiddle, please add a screenshot that shows the problem.
 JSFiddle is much more appreciated because it lets me start fixing straight away.